theNewFlesh/cookiecutter-datalus/README.md

 Datalus repos come with a development command line interface (defined in cli.py) that works with any version of python 2.7 and above, as it has no dependencies.
 Additionally, a subset of these commands are defined in the VSCode workspace file.
-Appending `--dryrun` to any command will outputs the exact shell code that would have been run without the flag.
+Appending `--dryrun` to any command will output the exact shell code that would have been run without the flag.

 Its usage pattern is: `bin/repo COMMAND [-a --args]=ARGS [-h --help] [--dryrun]`